brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 10 bht.md

 # Ephesians 3:10 Commentary Help Text

 ## BHT:
-The purpose of Paul's ministry was to proclaim the hidden mystery of salvation to the Gentiles, revealing God's wisdom to heavenly powers.
-Through the Church, God's infinite and diverse wisdom is displayed in different ways, encompassing various powers, characters, providences, and organizations.
-The Church serves as a mirror, reflecting the rainbow colors of God's undivided light, and a theater for the display of God's manifold wisdom.
-This wisdom, which includes the redemption of the world and the unity of Jews and Gentiles, should be admired and revered by all, even by the angels in heaven.
+Paul's ministry was to make known the mystery of the gospel, showcasing the wisdom of God in bringing the Gentiles into His plan of salvation.
+The church serves as a display of God's manifold wisdom, revealing different facets of His character and purposes.
+Through the church, the wisdom of God is shown in various ways, such as through different forms of power, methods of training, and providential acts.
+This revelation of God's wisdom not only captures the attention of heavenly powers but also highlights the significance and value of the church in manifesting God's glorious plan of redemption.

 ## Choicest Commentary Quotes:
 ### Henry Alford: